Getting the best security value from Microsoft Defender for Office 365 when you have third party email filtering

 Read more here: Enhanced filtering for connectors in Exchange Online

-• Priority account protection will offer enhanced visibility for accounts in tooling, along with additional protection when in an advanced defense in-depth configuration state.
+• Priority account protection offers enhanced visibility for accounts in tooling, along with additional protection when in an advanced defense in-depth configuration state.

 Read more here: Priority account protection

-• Advanced Delivery should be configured to deliver any third party phish simulations correctly, and if you have a Security Operations mailbox, consider defining it as a SecOps mailbox to ensure emails do not get removed from the mailbox due to threats.
+• Advanced Delivery should be configured to deliver any third party phish simulations correctly, and if you have a Security Operations mailbox, consider defining it as a SecOps mailbox to ensure emails don't get removed from the mailbox due to threats.

 Read more here: Advanced delivery